Bangkit-2023-Capstone-Team-C23-PS060/Cloud-Computing/docs/gcp_deploy.md

     git clone https://github.com/Bangkit-2023-Capstone-Team-C23-PS060/Cloud-Computing.git
     ```

-    2. Replace <public ip instance sql> with with the previous SQL instance IP in database.js.
+    2. Replace <> with with the previous SQL instance IP in database.js.

 - in gcp